Virtuant/katacoda-scenarios/ansible/04-ansible-wordpress/step8.md

 ## Handler and Configuration Testing

-After running vagrant up, your new config should rollout and nginx should be restarted.
+After running Ansible, your new config should rollout and Nginx should be restarted.

 1\.
 To test this, include the IP address and domain that you’ve been using to the bottom of the `/etc/hosts` file, on your host machine (not your VM):